TheOdinProject/curriculum/foundations/installations/computer_basics.md

 <div class="lesson-content__panel" markdown="1">

 Goodwill Community Foundation (GCF) resources are excellent to get you acquainted with the basics.
-They have accompanying videos and illustrations and are easy to read.
+Theyfgf have accompanying videos and illustrations and are easy to read.
 The following readings should be sufficient, although you are welcome to explore more of GCF's resources.

 1. [What is a computer?](https://edu.gcfglobal.org/en/computerbasics/what-is-a-computer/1/)
 2. [What is an operating system?](https://edu.gcfglobal.org/en/computerbasics/understanding-operating-systems/1/)